afanasyev-ilya/vgl_site/documentation.markdown

 #### Compute

-The compute abstraction can be used for wide range of operations over graph vertices: initializing distances in shortest paths, implementing the “hook” phase in connected component algorithms, and many others.
+The compute abstraction can be used for a wide range of operations over graph vertices: initializing distances in shortest paths, implementing the “hook” phase in connected component algorithms, and many others.